rlmcneary2/react-modal-queue/README.md

 }
 ```

-The modal is composed of several elements in the DOM: "modal-element-overlay", "modal-element-container", and "modal-element" which can be used to position and size the modal.
+The modal is composed of several elements in the DOM: `modal-element-overlay`, `modal-element-container`, and `modal-element` which can be used to position and size the modal.
 The following CSS will style the modal so that it covers the entire positioned container block and prevents the user from taking any other action until the modal is dismissed.

 ```css
 .modal-element-overlay {